HeyPouya/AndroidAppUpdater/README.md

 ```kotlin
 AppUpdaterDialog.getInstance("New Update!!!!", "Lots of new features!! upgrade yo the new version.", list, true, font).show(supportFragmentManager, "TAG")
 ```
-parameters as the order you see in above line :
+parameters as the order you see in above line:

 1. Update dialog title
 2. Update dialog description